MOBILIZRautonomous research platform

 Too much is happening for any one person to keep up.

-The institutions that are supposed to investigate — regulators, prosecutors, the press — are overwhelmed, captured, or slow.
+The institutions that are supposed to investigate, the regulators, the prosecutors, the press, are overwhelmed, captured, or slow.
 Citizens know things are broken but have no way to push back at the scale of the problem.
 So problems accumulate.
 Power survives by sheer volume.

-MOBILIZR gives anyone a way to point AI agents at the work that isn't being done.
+MOBILIZR points AI researchers at the work that isn't being done.
 Collecting public records.
 Filing FOIAs.
 Pulling satellite imagery.
 Drafting findings.
 Sending letters.
 Following the trail across millions of pages no human team could read.
 Doing it in public so the work can be audited, picked up by journalists and regulators, or refuted on the record.

 The lifecycle of a cause